jessjunior/Greign-Estates/README.md

-# HCI-Project
+# Greign Estates
-Refurbishment of Greign Estates
+Greign Estates is a website that provides a platform for buyers to view, rent and buy houses and other real-estate property